peter-raven/FluentBuilders/readme.md

 Notice how the Build method uses the opt-in if present using another helper method `OptInFor`, otherwise it sets a default value.
 This way the valid-object principle is kept.

 ##Nesting builders
-Notice how this builder exampe uses a nested builder to create a related entity (customer) if a specific one was not supplied (using the `BuildUsing` base method).
+Notice how this builder example uses a nested builder to create a related entity (customer) if a specific one was not supplied (using the `BuildUsing` base method).
 This way if the builder was not set up with .WithCustomer, it will create a default one itself, ensuring that a valid Order object is created.

 ```csharp
 public class OrderBuilder : Builder<Order>